 - during this way, each layer contains various things required to run a containerized app.

-- Common layers among different images are downloaded just one occasion and are stored just one occasion and obtain re-use altogether images.
+- Common layers among different images are downloaded on just one occasion and are stored on just one occasion and obtain re-use altogether images.

-- You build container supported images which is why images are sometimes called stopped containers.
+- You build container-supported images which are why images are sometimes called stopped containers.

-- you’ll also create images from actual stopped containers.
+- You’ll also create images from actually stopped containers.